Best Memory Foam Mattresses of 2022

-A good quality mattress can cost anywhere from $500-$1,500.
+A good quality mattress typically costs anywhere from $750-$1,800.
 There are budget options that are cheaper, and luxury mattresses that are far more expensive.
 Memory foam mattresses are priced according to the quality and density of the foams.
 The higher the density, the higher the cost.

 Generally, a mattress that costs as little as a few hundred dollars will not be durable or supportive for the long term.

 Make sure the company offers a generous sleep trial so you have a chance to test out the mattress.
 Bed-in–a-box mattress brands often offer trial periods that are usually at least 90 days, and some companies even offer a full year-long trial period with a full refund in their return policy should you decide it’s not right for you.